 The family or legally responsible designee of the deceased person can ask the doctor or authorities for an autopsy

-Autopsies ordered by the state can be performed by a county coroner, who is not necessarily a doctor.
-A medical examiner who performs an autopsy is a doctor, usually a pathologist.
+Autopsies ordered by the state can be done by a county coroner, who is not necessarily a doctor.
+A medical examiner who does an autopsy is a doctor, usually a pathologist.

 Autopsy procedure begins with the general and ends with the specific:

-First, a visual examination of the entire body is done, including the organs and internal structures.
+First, a visual exam of the entire body is done, including the organs and internal structures.

-Then, microscopic, chemical, and microbiological examinations may be made of the organs, fluids, and tissues.
+Then, microscopic, chemical, and microbiological exams may be made of the organs, fluids, and tissues.

 All organs removed for examination are weighed, and a section is preserved for processing into microscopic slides.

-A final report is made after all laboratory results are complete.
+A final report is made after all lab results are complete.

 Autopsies may last 2 to 4 hours.
 The results of lab tests on samples of body fluids and tissues may take a few weeks to be returned.